 |---|---|---|---|

 Technology roles dominate the list of remote jobs that pay well.
-According to the Bureau of Labor Statistics and Glassdoor salary data:
+Bureau of Labor Statistics and Glassdoor salary data confirm these salary ranges:

 - Cloud Architect: $87,000–$170,000.
 Cloud infrastructure expertise (AWS, Azure, GCP) commands premium salaries as companies continue migrating operations to the cloud.